Learn how to create an easy DIY wood accent wall with a modern minimal design using affordable materials and just a few tools in one weekend.

 It’s a little different from the original inspiration photo, because I liked the look of chunkier MDF boards versus the skinnier ones in the picture.
 It looks like they may have used 1x2s.
 Any size would work, but I wouldn’t suggest anything wider than a 4″ board.

 This is such an easy project for beginners, especially if Home Depot will cut all the boards for you, because there are no mitered edges or difficult measurements.
 It’s all just straight boards lined up on a wall.
 It sounds so simple, but makes a huge impact.

 And if you’ve never used a brad nailer, don’t be intimidated.
 Truth time…I had never used one either!
 This was my very first time, and it’s the easiest tool I’ve ever used in my life.
 Even easier than a drill.
 I promise.

 I installed that, too!
 We wanted to cover the popcorn ceiling without taking all the time and effort to scrape it, so we installed these cedar planks right over the popcorn.
 Here’s the tutorial for how we did it, along with some tips for pulling it off easily.

 Want More DIY Projects?

-I’m in the midst of remodeling every room of our 1970’s house and I’m sharing it all right here on the blog.
+I’m in the midst of remodeling every room of our 1970s house and I’m sharing it all right here on the blog.
 We just finished our bedroom and dining room, and we’re in the middle of remodeling our fireplace and living room now.
-Next up is a handicap accessible bathroom, kitchen, and office.
+Next up is a wheelchair-accessible bathroom, kitchen, and office.
 Whew, I’m getting tired just thinking about it!